-This diversity of features experienced along the Top of the World Highway are further enhanced by the cultural connection Tr'ondëk Hwëch'in (TH) people have always shared with their land.
-The cultural connections and historic references provide an opportunity for the Interpretation Plan to share stories that will educate the visitor and the community about the continued use and stewardship of this environment by Tr'ondëk Hwëch'in.
+This diversity of features experienced along the Top of the World Highway are further enhanced by the cultural connection Tr'ondëk Hwëch'in people have always shared with their land.
+The cultural connections and historic references provide an opportunity for the interpretative text, once written, to share stories that will educate the visitor and the community about the continued use and stewardship of this environment by Tr'ondëk Hwëch'in.
+The interpretation text will be based on the themes and sub-themes identified in this interpretive plan as the storylines for the Top of the World Highway.

-The Highway is located within areas that had been part of the traditional travel routes long used by the TH when hunting, harvesting and seeking spiritual renewal.
+The Highway is located within areas that are part of the traditional travel routes long used by the TH when hunting, harvesting and seeking spiritual renewal.

 The Highway is also associated with the historical development of Yukon.
-The "Sketch Map: Sixtymile River Gold Fields" (Figure 1) illustrates the Wagon Trail between Dawson, Sixtymile River Gold Fields, and the International Boundary as of 1901 from Geological Survey of Canada (1901) map of the Sixtymile River Gold Fields1.
-The red highlighted route is the main Wagon Trail; the white highlights spur trails.
+The "Sketch Map: Sixtymile River Gold Fields" (Figure 1) illustrates the Wagon Trail between Dawson, Sixtymile River Gold Fields, and the International Boundary as of 1901, from the Geological Survey of Canada (1901) map1.
+The route, highlighted in red, is the approximate location of the main Wagon Trail; the white highlights indicate approximate location of spur trails.